Natalia Jiménez: Career

 Her second solo album, Creo en Mi, was released on 17 March 2015 and reached the number one position in Puerto Rico and number two on the Billboard Latin Albums chart.
 In addition, she received two Latin Grammy nominations in the categories Album of the Year ("Creo en mí") and Song of the year ("Quédate con ella").

 In 2016, Jiménez celebrated the work of the Mexican-American diva, Jenni Rivera, in her third solo album: Tributo a la gran señora.

 In 2019, she released the single "Nunca Es Tarde", which she recorded with Jesús Navarro, vocalist of Reik, and composed with Claudia Brant and Jayson DeZuzio.
 The same theme became the main song of the second season of the Televisa and Univision serie, Amar Sin Ley.

 In August 2019, Jiménez released an album of rancheras entitled México de mi corazón, produced by Armando Ávila.
 In seven months, the material reached the top positions in the lists of musical successes in Mexico and the United States, and it has earned it a Gold Record and more than 55 million reproductions worldwide.

 México de mi corazón is an album that honors the Mexican song and features duets with voices such as Carlos Rivera, Pedro Fernández, Paquita la del Barrio, Lila Downs, El Bebeto and Banda MS. Mariachi Gama Mil provides musical accompaniment, and Natalia was granted permission to incorporate choirs with Juan Gabriel.

 Jiménez served as coach for three seasons of La Voz Kids USA, where she won twice and also as coach of La Voz...Mexico.
 In 2020, Natalia returned to Spain where she served as judge of the reality show Operación Triunfo..
 In 2021, she was on the Colombian Kids and Senior version of La Voz, winning both of the series.
 She is currently tied with the 2nd most wins female coach on The Voice, same as Sarah Geronimo, Kelly Clarkson and Pelageya on Philippine, American and Russian series.

 Personal life

 Natalia Jiménez was born on 29 December 1981 in Madrid to a Spanish father and Portuguese mother (who were both musicians).

 In 2009, Jiménez had a wedding scheduled with her fiancé, businessman Antonio Alcol.
 The wedding was canceled and the couple broke up.

-In 2016, Jiménez announced her surprise wedding to her longtime boyfriend and manager, Daniel Trueba.
-She states she wanted something private for her wedding without the media knowing until after the event.
-She and Trueba have a daughter, who was born on 21 October 2016.
-On 8 January 2021, she announced her and Trueba were going through a divorce and that they had been separated for several months.
+In 2016, Jiménez announced her surprise wedding with Daniel Trueba.
+She has a daughter, Alessandra, from that Marriage who was born on 21 October 2016.
+On 8 January 2021, she announced the divorce from that relationship and that they had been separated for several months.

+Natalia is engaged to her fiancé and manager Arnold Hemkes.
 Jiménez resides between Miami, Florida and Mexico City, Mexico with frequent visits to her family in Madrid.